d12frosted/elpa-mirror/stable-melpa/snap-indent-readme.txt

 Snap-indent provides simple automatic indentation (and optional formatting) when yanking/pasting text.
+It was inspired by `auto-indent-mode', and is designed for improved simplicity, flexibility, and interoperability.

-snap-indent-mode is an Emacs minor mode that enables the following
+`snap-indent-mode' is an Emacs minor mode that enables the following
 features:

 - Indent inserted text according to major mode on yank/paste